Freedomites: Public protest

-Operation Snatch: timeline of actions taken
+Operation Snatch

 Between 1953 and 1959, roughly 200 Sons of Freedom (Freedomite) children, aged 7–15, were seized by the BC government, the Royal Canadian Mounted Police (RCMP), and the federal government in "Operation Snatch".
 These children were confined in New Denver, BC in a prison-like setting.
 The Sons of Freedom children are alleged to have lost their human rights throughout their imprisonment by the BC government.

 The following is a timeline of the actions that were taken leading up to, during, and after the confinement of the children.